AmasaDelano/dungeon-land/markdown/06_08_Wizard.md

 ### Prepare Spells

-When you **spend uninterrupted time \(an hour or so\) in quiet contemplation of your spellbook**, you:
+When you **spend uninterrupted time (an hour or so) in quiet contemplation of your spellbook**, you:

-- Lose any spells you already have prepared
+- Lose any spells you already have prepared.
-- Prepare new spells of your choice from your spellbook whose total levels don’t exceed your own level+1.
+- Prepare new spells (excluding cantrips) of your choice from your spellbook, whose total levels don’t exceed your own level+1 (you may choose the same spell more than once).
-- Prepare your cantrips which never count against your limit.
+- Prepare each of your cantrips once.

 ---

 You can prepare the same spell more than once if you like.

-### Cast a Spell \(INT\)
+### Cast a Spell (INT)

 When you **release a spell you’ve prepared**, roll+INT. ✴On a 10+, the spell is successfully cast and you do not forget the spell—you may cast it again later. ✴On a 7-9, the spell is cast, but choose one: